requirement-yogi/demo-confluence-polyfills/README.md

 What this repository doesn't have:
 - We don't publish our source code,
 - It clearly doesn't compile at all, those are just excerpts of files,
-- No compatibility with Confluence 9.0.
+- No compatibility with Confluence 9.0, so I don't know whether it matches *all* usecases,
 - No usage of `confluence-plugin-platform-pom`, which is the new recommended thing.
 Instead we just rely on the direct `confluence` dependency (in other words, `confluence.jar` and its dependencies), which is supposed to be a malpractice but works really well, at least up to Confluence 8.8.